Stock Based Compensation

 The following table summarizes stock option activity under the Company’s equity incentive plans:

-No stock options were exercised during the six months ended June 30, 2016.
-The total intrinsic value of stock options exercised during six months ended June 30, 2015 was $0.2 million, as determined at the date of the option exercise.
-Cash received from stock option exercises was $0.1 million for the six months ended June 30, 2015.
+The total intrinsic value of stock options exercised during the six months ended June 30, 2014 and 2013 were $0.2 million and $0.4 million, respectively, as determined at the date of the option exercise.
+Cash received from stock option exercises was $0.1 million and $0.2 million for each of the six months ended June 30, 2014 and 2013, respectively.
 The Company issues new shares of common stock upon exercise of options.
 In connection with these exercises, there was no tax benefit realized by the Company due to the Company’s current loss position.

-2004 Employee Stock Purchase Plan On January 1, 2016, an additional 100,000 shares was authorized for issuance under the 2004 Purchase Plan pursuant to the annual automatic increase to the authorized shares under the 2004 Purchase Plan.
-For the six months ended June 30, 2016, plan participants had purchased 49,366 shares at an average purchase price of $0.24 for total cash proceeds of $12,000.
-At June 30, 2016, 177,471 shares were authorized and available for issuance under the 2004 Purchase Plan.
+2004 Employee Stock Purchase Plan On January 1, 2014, an additional 100,000 shares was authorized for issuance under the 2004 Employee Stock Purchase Plan (“2004 Purchase Plan”) pursuant to the annual automatic increase to the authorized shares under the 2004 Purchase Plan.
+For the six months ended June 30, 2014, plan participants had purchased 74,062 shares at an average purchase price of $3.91 for total cash proceeds of $0.3 million.
+At June 30, 2014, 261,834 shares were authorized and available for issuance under the ESPP.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.